buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcSite.md

 Figure SITECOMP shows the _IfcSite_ as part of the spatial structure.
 In addition to the logical spatial structure, also the placement hierarchy is shown.
 In this example the spatial structure hierarchy and the placement hierarchy are identical.

 > NOTE Detailed requirements on mandatory element containment and placement structure relationships are given in view definitions and implementer agreements.

 ![IfcSite as part of a spatial structure](../../../../figures/ifcsite-spatialstructure.png)

-Figure SITECOMP &mdash; Site composition
+Figure SITECOMP — Site composition

 Figure SITELOC describes the heights and elevations of the _IfcSite_.
 It is used to provide the geographic longitude, latitude, and height above sea level for the origin of the site.
 The origin of the site is the local placement.